 Around 2 to 3 out of every 1,000 children in the U.S. are born with detectable hearing loss, making it one of the most common congenital abnormalities.

-Acquired hearing loss is also becoming increasingly more common, with an estimated 12.5% of children and adolescents aged 6–19 have suffered permanent, noise-induced hearing damage.
+Acquired hearing loss is also becoming increasingly more common, with an estimated 12.5 per cent of children and adolescents aged 6–19 having suffered permanent, noise-induced hearing damage.

-Roughly 308,648 children aged 5 to 17 are deaf or hard of hearing, while around 15% of school-age children (6-19) report experiencing some degree of hearing loss.
+According to the National Association of the Deaf, roughly 308,648 children aged 5 to 17 are deaf or hard of hearing, while around 15 per cent of school-age children (6-19) report experiencing some degree of hearing loss.

-Australian series Bluey introduced a deaf character named Dougie in the episode Turtle Boy, who uses Australian Sign Language to communicate, while Dave from Madagascar: A Little Wild, is a deaf chimpanzee who also uses American Sign Language.
+Australian series Bluey introduced a deaf character, Dougie, in the episode Turtle Boy, who uses Australian Sign Language to communicate, while Dave from Madagascar: A Little Wild is a deaf chimpanzee who also uses American Sign Language.

 Topics: Film and TV, Health